Netvent/react-native-as-attribution-sdk-bridge/README.md

 "your-user-id" parameter should be your user id retrieved from AppSamurai User Dashboard, you can use your user id for integration purposes.

 ### Android Platform Notes
 Minimum supported SDK version is 14.
+Please make sure that you are using the latest version of gradle and gradle android plugin.
 You need to add `multidex` support to Android project.
 You can do this by adding the following line to app’s gradle.
 ```groovy
 defaultConfig {